Category: Emotional Needs

 John’s worries about his mother grew.
 He became preoccupied with her troubles, which strained an already troubled relationship with Jane.

 During one of our couple’s sessions together, John brought up his ongoing concern for his mother.
 Then Jane burst out: “You’ve never even asked me if I would be willing to move so we could help your mom.”

 Jane felt passed over and invisible.
-She was heartbroken that John could not see her longing to be part of … Come Read the Rest
+She was heartbroken that John could not see her longing to be part of solving the … Come Read the Rest

 How to tell if someone is emotionally available